Guaranteed Trajectory Tracking under Learned Dynamics with Contraction Metrics and Disturbance Estimation: Disturbance Estimation-Based Contraction Control Under Learned Dynamics

+\begin{remark} Theorem~\ref{them:DE-CCM} asserts that under specific conditions, the proposed controller ensures {\em exponential convergence} of the actual state trajectory to a desired trajectory that may be planned using a potentially poorly learned model. {On the other hand, the improved accuracy of the learned model reduces the error bound $\bardeltatild$ and thus the EEB $\bardeltade(t)$, and improve the robustness of the controller, as will be demonstrated by simulation results in \cref{sec:sim}.} \end{remark}

-\end{remark} \begin{remark} The exponential convergence guarantee stated in \cref{them:RD-CCM} is based on a continuous-time implementation of the controller.
-In practice, a controller is normally implemented on a digital processor or controller with a fixed sampling time.
-As a result, the property of exponential convergence may be slightly violated, as observed in \cref{sec:sim}. \end{remark}
+\begin{remark} The exponential convergence assurance described in Theorem \ref{them:DE-CCM} relies on a continuous-time implementation of the controller.
+However, in practical applications, controllers are typically implemented on digital processors using fixed sampling times.
+Consequently, the property of exponential convergence may be slightly compromised, as noted in Section \ref{sec:sim}. \end{remark}